MolSSI-Education/python-data-analysis/_episodes/02-pandas.md

 ~~~
 {: .language-python}

 Since this file is relatively simple, we do not need any additional arguments to the function.
 The `read_csv` function reads in tabular data which is comma delimited by default.

-## Examining the dataframe
+## Examining the data
 The variable `periodic_data` is now a pandas DataFrame with the information contained in the csv file.
-You can examine the dataframe using the `.head()` method.
+You can examine the DataFrame using the `.head()` method.
 This shows the first 5 rows stored in the DataFrame.

 ~~~
 periodic_data.head()